 CFTC/NFA

-The core record-keeping rules are CFTC Rule 1.31 (in particular, Rule 1.31(c)-(d)) and NFA Rule 2-10.
-Generally, records must be retained in a form and manner that ensures the authenticity and reliability of such regulatory records in accordance with applicable law.
-Electronic records systems must include: (i) systems that maintain the security, signature and data as necessary to ensure the authenticity of the information contained in electronic regulatory records and to monitor compliance with applicable law; (ii) systems that ensure the CFTC entity is able to produce electronic regulatory records in accordance with Rule 1.31, and ensure the availability of such regulatory records in the event of an emergency or other disruption of the CFTC entity's electronic record retention systems; and (iii) the creation and maintenance of an up-to-date inventory that identifies and describes each system that maintains information necessary for accessing or producing electronic regulatory records.
+The core recordkeeping rules are CFTC Rule 1.31 (in particular, Rule 1.31(c)-(d)) and NFA Rule 2-10.
+Generally, regulatory records must be retained in a form and manner that ensure their authenticity and reliability in accordance with applicable law.
+Electronic records systems must include (i) systems that maintain the security, signature and data necessary to ensure the authenticity of the information contained in electronic regulatory records and to monitor compliance with applicable law, (ii) systems that ensure the CFTC entity is able to produce electronic regulatory records in accordance with Rule 1.31, and ensure the availability of these regulatory records in the event of an emergency or other disruption of the CFTC entity's electronic record retention systems, and (iii) the creation and maintenance of an up-to-date inventory that identifies and describes each system that maintains the information necessary for accessing or producing electronic regulatory records.

-Such records must be available to the regulator promptly upon request in a reasonable form and medium in which the CFTC entity must produce such regulatory records.
+These regulatory records must be available to the regulator promptly upon request, in the form and medium in which the CFTC entity must produce them.

 NFA Rule 2-10 requires members to maintain adequate books and records necessary and appropriate to conduct its business.
 The rule's broader requirements are harmonized with CFTC Rule 1.31.